Hind-Ikni/JS-Synthetic-Dataset/README.md

 # Research Paper
 The dataset has been submitted as part of our research paper.

+# Licence
+This dataset is released under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+It may be used for **research and academic purposes only**.
+Commercial use is strictly prohibited.

 # Ethical Statement
 The synthetic dataset is provided strictly for *academic research* and using it for any malicious,  fraudulent, or illegal activity is expressly *prohibited*.
 The creators and distributors of this dataset assume *no responsibility* for any misuse of the scripts or for any damages resulting from its use.